 Klis 1537 - 1648

-For next 111 years Klis was under Ottoman rule.
+For next 111 years Klis was under the Ottoman rule.
 After capturing Klis, Ottomans immediately made it the seat of sanjak.
-Klis sanjak covered the territory from Bunica and Bilaja, across Drniš and Vrlika, to Rama in the north and Neretva in the south.
-Both Uskoks and Venetians tried to seize Klis on several occasions.
+Klis sanjak covered the territory from the river Bunica and Bilaja, across Drniš and Vrlika, to the river Rama in the north and the river Neretva in the south.
+Both Uskoks and Venetians tried to seize Klis on several occasions over that period.

 At the beginning of April 1596, hundred Croats (Uskoks and other domestic people) led by Split nobles, Ivan Alberti and Nikola Cindro, were able to seize Klis Fortress.
-It was agreed that papal help to Klis would arrive as soon as the Fortress is retaken, but Venetians (under whose authority Split and surrounding coast were) blocked and forbade entrance of the papal ships to the harbor.
+It was agreed that papal help to Klis would arrive as soon as the fortress is taken, but Venetians (under whose authority Split and the surrounding coast were) blocked and forbade entrance of the papal ships to the harbour.
 Thus, they prevented arrival of food, ammunition and papal army to Klis.
 Ottomans soon organized counterattack and shortly there were about eight thousand Ottomans besieging Klis, while there were a thousand and five hundred Klis defenders.
-In late May, commander of Croatian Krajina, General Juraj Lenković, arrived with around one thousand soldiers to help the defenders, but he was defeated and wounded in battle at foothill of the Fortress against larger Ottoman army.
-On that occasion, Ivan Alberti, Nikola Cindro and over a thousand soliders died.
-When, after nearly two months of siege, Klis liberators remained without commander, water, food, and other resources, they were forced to hand over Klis to Ottomans on May 31.
+In late May, commander of Croatian Krajina, General Juraj Lenković, arrived with around one thousand soldiers to help the defenders, but he was defeated and wounded in the battle at foothill of the fortress against larger Ottoman army.
+On that occasion, Ivan Alberti, Nikola Cindro and over a thousand soldiers died.
+When, after nearly two months of the siege, Klis liberators remained without commander, water, food, and other resources, they were forced to hand over Klis to Ottomans on May 31.
 This loss of Klis was largely guilt of Venetians who prevented papal army and Croats from arriving and helping the Klis liberators.

 Apart from a few unsuccessful uskok plans for recapturing Klis, nothing notable has happened about Klis in the next fifty years.